garrit-schroeder/tv-show-skipper/README.md

 In pairs the longest identical string is searched from two video hashes.<br>
 Assumption: this is the intro

+## Troubleshooting
+If the script is killed while processing media you may encounter issues the next time you run it.
+This is because corrupt `fingerprint` files are likely left over from the killed session.
+Simply remove the directory `fingerprints` before running the script again.
+The same can be done for `jellyfin_cache` though it is less likely to become corrupted

 ## Improvements

 1. Dont extract every frame from video - does not speed up fingerprinting.
 Seeking in a file is slow